-So you’ve bought into the idea of loyalty program, crunched the numbers, got the buy off and launched the program.
+So you’ve bought into the idea of a loyalty program, crunched the numbers, got the buy off and launched the program.
 Then what?
 To remain fresh and relevant to your customers, your program needs to evolve and grow.
 Not sure if what you’re doing is enough?
 Here are six signs that you need to refresh your program.

 1. Redemption Rates Are Low – To be financially viable you expect and plan that some customers won’t redeem points or reward certificates.
 But if your redemption rate is too low, it may actually be a sign that your value proposition is not compelling.
 Tap your members for insight into what make the most compelling mix of hard (discount) and soft (recognition) through focus groups or instant social media polls.
 What you discover could be eye-opening and significant in how you structure your loyalty program.